nekonomicon/Parabot/README.md

 # Parabot for Half-Life

-Human-like artificial player for Half-Life and some other games on GoldSrc game engine.
+Human-like artificial player for Half-Life and some other games on GoldSrc and Xash3D game engines.

 - [Full information](https://github.com/nekonomicon/Parabot/blob/master/addons/parabot/Readme.txt)